lpolerecky/point/README.md

 ## Example 2: external precision of isotope ratios

-To calculate the external reproducibility of isotope ratios one needs to use the total ion counts and count rate of one analysis.
-The latter is equivalent to the mean ion count rate, which can be calculated with the function `stat_Xt`.
+To calculate the external reproducibility of isotope ratios one needs to use the `.nest` argument to define sets of analyses.

 ``` r
 # external precision for 13C/12C ratios